A Murray-von Neumann type classification of $C^*$-algebras: -semi-finiteness and three types of -algebras

 \begin{enumerate}[i.] \item \emph{$C^*$-finite} if $1\in\op_\CF(A)$; \item \emph{$C^*$-semi-finite} if every element in $\op(A)\setminus\{0\}$ dominates an element in $\op_\CF(A)\setminus \{0\}$; \item \emph{of Type $\ta$} if every element in $\op(A)\cap \Z(A^{**})\setminus\{0\}$ dominates an element in $\op_\CC(A)\setminus \{0\}$; \item \emph{of Type $\tb$} if $\op_\CC(A) = \{0\}$ but each element in $\op(A)\cap \Z(A^{**})\setminus\{0\}$ dominates an element in $\op_\CF(A)\setminus \{0\}$; \item \emph{of Type $\tc$} if $\op_\CF(A) = \{0\}$. \end{enumerate} \end{defn}

-Let us give an equivalent form of the above abstract definition through the relation between (respectively, central) open projections and hereditary $C^*$-subalgebras (respectively, ideals).
-These relations play very important roles in the discussion in this paper.
+Let us give an equivalent form of the above abstract definition through the relation between open projections (respectively, central open projections) and hereditary $C^*$-subalgebras (respectively, ideals).
 A $C^*$-algebra $A$ is \begin{itemize} \item $C^*$-finite if and only if for each hereditary $C^*$-subalgebra $B\subseteq A$, every hereditary $C^*$-subalgebra of $B$ that is spatially isomorphic to $B$ is essential in $B$; \item $C^*$-semi-finite if and only if every non-zero hereditary $C^*$-subalgebra of $A$ contains a non-zero $C^*$-finite hereditary $C^*$-subalgebra; \item of type $\ta$ if and only if every non-zero closed ideal of $A$ contains a non-zero abelian hereditary $C^*$-subalgebra; \item of type $\tb$ if and only if $A$ does not contain any non-zero abelian hereditary $C^*$-subalgebra and every non-zero closed ideal of $A$ contains a non-zero $C^*$-finite hereditary $C^*$-subalgebra; \item of type $\tc$ if and only if $A$ does not contain any non-zero $C^*$-finite hereditary $C^*$-subalgebra. \end{itemize}

 \begin{rem} Suppose that $A$ is simple.

 \smnoind (a) $A$ is either of type $\ta$, type $\tb$ or type $\tc$.

 \smnoind (b) We will see in Corollary \ref{cor:type-postlim} that $A$ is of type $\ta$ if and only if $A$ is of type I (see, e.g., \cite[6.1.1]{Ped79} for its definition).
 Moreover, if $A$ is of type II (in the sense of \cite{CP79}), then $A$ is of type $\tb$ (by Proposition \ref{prop:tr-st>type-B} below), while if $A$ is purely infinite (in the sense of \cite{Cuntz81}), then $A$ is of type $\tc$ (by Proposition \ref{prop:pure-inf-C}(a) below and \cite[Theorem 1.2(ii)]{Zhang92}).
 However, we do not know if the converse of the last two statements hold. \end{rem}